roccomaniscalco/wtfimh/README.md

-# wtfsid
+# wtfimh
-wtf should i do
+wtf is my homework